Jamie-Chang/Jamie-Blog/content/lunar-calendar.md

 Date: 2025-06-25
 Category: Blog

 I grew up in both the UK and China.
 So I'd like to think I have a little understanding of both cultures.
 China uses both the western gregorian calendar and a version of lunar calendar called 农历.
-This means I have a Chinese lunar birthday as well as a normal one.
+This means I have a Chinese lunar birthday as well as a western one.

 I did find a small library called [lunardate](https://github.com/lidaobing/python-lunardate):